thomas-maurice/polytech-asr-lab/README.md

 }
 ```

-You will need to add how many bootstrap servers are needed, which IPs to join and so on and so forth to make it work.
+You will need to add how many bootstrap servers are needed, which IPs to join and so on and so forth to make it work, I would also recommend you use *templates* to get the IP you advertise on your node.
+This way the same playbook could be run on all the nodes and still make everyhting work.
+You can also alternatively set all the IPs of all the bootstrap servers in an array variable in your `host_vars`.

 Once this is done, pick from one of the following options: